koressel/CRUD_CMS/README.md

 This project was forked from a CMS I built as part of a freelance project.
-It's set up for both a blog and an eccomerce storefront.
-I've made the file/folder names and variable names more ambiguous in this version for ease of reading.
+This project came about because I was looking for a free CMS plugin for Node.js, and all the free options required the user to write markup.
+That wasn't an option so I built my own.
+I've made the file/folder names and variable names ambiguous in this version for reusability.

 Feel free to email me if you have any questions at koressel.dev@gmail.com.